kimtth/awesome-azure-openai-llm/README.md

     1. [The Expressive Power of Low-Rank Adaptation](https://arxiv.org/abs/2310.17513): Theoretically analyzes the expressive power of LoRA.
 [26 Oct 2023]
     1. [DoRA](https://arxiv.org/abs/2402.09353): Weight-Decomposed Low-Rank Adaptation.
 Decomposes pre-trained weight into two components, magnitude and direction, for fine-tuning.
 [14 Feb 2024]
     1. LoRA Family [ref](https://towardsdatascience.com/an-overview-of-the-lora-family-515d81134725) [11 Mar 2024]
-       - LoRA introduces low-rank matrices A and B that are trained, while the pre-trained weight matrix W is frozen.
+       - `LoRA` introduces low-rank matrices A and B that are trained, while the pre-trained weight matrix W is frozen.
-       - LoRA+ suggests having a much higher learning rate for B than for A.
+       - `LoRA+` suggests having a much higher learning rate for B than for A.
-       - VeRA does not train A and B, but initializes them randomly and trains new vectors d and b on top.
+       - `VeRA` does not train A and B, but initializes them randomly and trains new vectors d and b on top.
-       - LoRA-FA only trains matrix B.
+       - `LoRA-FA` only trains matrix B.
-       - LoRA-drop uses the output of B*A to determine, which layers are worth to be trained at all.
+       - `LoRA-drop` uses the output of B*A to determine, which layers are worth to be trained at all.
-       - AdaLoRA adapts the ranks of A and B in different layers dynamically, allowing for a higher rank in these layers, where more contribution to the model’s performance is expected.
+       - `AdaLoRA` adapts the ranks of A and B in different layers dynamically, allowing for a higher rank in these layers, where more contribution to the model’s performance is expected.
-       - DoRA splits the LoRA adapter into two components of magnitude and direction and allows to train them more independently.
+       - `DoRA` splits the LoRA adapter into two components of magnitude and direction and allows to train them more independently.
-       - Delta-LoRA changes the weights of W by the gradient of A*B.
+       - `Delta-LoRA` changes the weights of W by the gradient of A*B.
+    1. 5 Techniques of LoRA [ref](https://blog.dailydoseofds.com/p/5-llm-fine-tuning-techniques-explained): LoRA, LoRA-FA, VeRA, Delta-LoRA, LoRA+ [May 2024]

   </details>

+- [LoRA learns less and forgets less](https://arxiv.org/abs/2405.09673): Compared to full training, LoRA has less learning but better retention of original knowledge.
+[15 May 2024]
 - [Practical Tips for Finetuning LLMs Using LoRA (Low-Rank Adaptation)](https://magazine.sebastianraschka.com/p/practical-tips-for-finetuning-llms) [19 Nov 2023]: Best practical guide of LoRA.

   1. QLoRA saves 33% memory but increases runtime by 39%, useful if GPU memory is a constraint.